New second-order optimality conditions in sub-Riemannian Geometry: Supplementary results -- on solutions of the characteristic OCP

-We end our consideration by stating the following consequences of Monti's condition. \begin{lemma} Let $q(t)$, with $t\in [t_0,t_1]$, be a minimizing strictly abnormal SR geodesic.
-Assume additionally that it satisfies Monti's condition at time $t_1$ (Definition~\ref{def:monti_cond}).
+\paragraph{Regularity under Monit's condition} We end our consideration by stating the following consequences of Monti's condition. \begin{lemma} Let $q(t)$, with $t\in [t_0,t_1]$, be a minimizing strictly abnormal SR geodesic.
+Assume additionally that it satisfies Monti's condition at time $t_1$ (in the sense of Definition~\ref{def:monti_cond}).